moccadroid/schemablocks/README.md

-  error, // the possible error returned by jsonSchema validation defaultValue, // either the defaultValue from the schema, or the value from loaded data extData, // externally loaded data (undocumented still) id // the id of the inputBlock as uuidv4
+  error, // the possible error returned by jsonSchema validation defaultValue, // either the defaultValue from the schema, or the value from loaded data extData, // externally loaded data (undocumented still) id, // the id of the inputBlock as uuidv4, type //either the controls.type or (if missing) the jsonschema type }
-}
 ```
 Go see [RichTextInput](https://github.com/moccadroid/schemablocks/tree/master/playground/src/components/inputs) for an